Retro-Devils/Devils-Box/README.md

     ~ Grabs packs of 'things & stuff'  from web to Linux device.

-    ~ Grabs indivual 'thing & stuff' from web to Linux device.
+    ~ Grabs indivual 'things & stuff' from web to Linux device.

     ~ Community made/assembled emu installers.